-MARISA MICHELSON is a multi-award winning writer of interdisciplinary music-theatre, choral work, and musicals, and is the founder of Marisa Michelson’s Constellation-Chor, an immersion in voice, movement and spirit.* She is also a sought-after voice teacher who works with singers of all levels and genres from beginners to Broadway stars.
-Her music has been called “exquisite” (NYTimes), “otherworldly” (Steven Suskin), and “gorgeous…adventurous” (Vox Magazine).
+Composer/Vocal artist MARISA MICHELSON is a multi-award winning writer of interdisciplinary music-theatre, choral work, and musicals, and is the founder of Constellation-Chor, an immersion in voice, movement and spirit.
+She is also a sought-after voice teacher who works with singers of all levels and genres from beginners to Broadway stars.
+Her music has been called “exquisite” (The New York Times) and “otherworldly” (Steven Suskin).

 Tamar of the River, her experimental musical (written with Joshua H. Cohen) was produced by Prospect Theater in 2013, nominated for two Drama Desk Awards, and released as a cast album on Yellow Sound Label in 2014.
-About Tamar of the River, Vox magazine wrote “Tamar sometimes sounds like it hails from a world where pop music followed a very different evolutionary path.
-Its Asian-influenced sounds are the opposite of Hamilton’s contemporary tones but it’s just as adventurous” and NY Magazine called Tamar “one of the most extraordinary scores in years.”
-Tamar of the River was also produced as a theatrical oratorio for Vince Peterson’s Choral Chameleon.
+About Tamar of the River, Vox Magazine wrote “Tamar sometimes sounds like it hails from a world where pop music followed a very different evolutionary path.
+Its Asian-influenced sounds are the opposite of Hamilton’s contemporary tones but it’s just as adventurous” and New York Magazine called Tamar “one of the most extraordinary scores in years.”
+Tamar of the River was also produced as a theatrical oratorio for Choral Chameleon.

-Musicals include One Thousand Nights and One Day – an adaptation of Jason Grote’s acclaimed play,1001, which will be produced by Prospect Theatre off-Broadway at the new ARTNY Theatre in April, 2018.
+Her musical One Thousand Nights and One Day – an adaptation of Jason Grote’s acclaimed play,1001, will be produced by Prospect Theatre off-Broadway at the new ARTNY Theatre in April, 2018.
 One Thousand Nights and One Day was workshopped with York Theatre in May 2013 after previous residencies at Theaterworks, Palo Alto, New Dramatists, and Montclair University’s New Works Institute.

 In 2014, Marisa collaborated with librettist Mark Campbell The Other Room (Barrow Group Theatre, Inner Voices) which starred Phoebe Strole as Lena, a woman reflecting on her profound love for her friend Steve during the AIDS crisis in NYC in the 1990s.

-Marisa is currently developing a new musical with director Chase Brock and playwright Jillian Walker.
+Marisa is currently developing a new musical with director/choreographer Chase Brock, and playwright Jillian Walker.

-With Constellation Chor, Marisa researches the intersection of mind/body/spirit practices with virtuosic singing and performance practices.
+With her ensemble Constellation Chor, Marisa researches the intersection of mind/body/spirit practices with virtuosic singing and performance practices. www.constellationchor.com

 Awards: 2017 Creative Engagement Award (LMCC); Winner of a Jonathan Larson Award; American Musical Voices: The Next Generation; St. Botolph Award for Composition; Grant to study Indian Hindustani singing in India.
 Residencies: MacDowell; Ucross; Blue Mountain Center; Theatreworks Palo Alto; New Dramatists; Montclair University; Millkin University.
 Recordings: Tamar of the River (Yellow Sound Label); Broadway Lullaby Project (“All New “ singer: Nikki M. James).
 Marisa sang with Meredith Monk in Songs of Ascension at BAM.
 As a voice teacher, she maintains a private studio in Washington Heights and has taught at The Performing Arts Project (TPAP), The American Theatre Wing, Millikin University, the University of the Puget Sound, the Signature Theatre, and Montclair University.